d-ries/linux-essentials/02_installation/01_course.md

 ![VMware Finish](../images/02/VMware_Start_VM.png)

 ## Installation Ubuntu server
-As described earlier we will use the distro Ubuntu.
+As described before we will use the distro Ubuntu.
 After creating and booting the virtual machine there will be an installation process that we need to run through.
 You will notice that there is no mouse pointer available.
 We will use the keypoint arrow keys & enter key to navigate through the steps.

 ?> <i class="fa-solid fa-circle-info"></i> Does booting the VM result in the error `This host supports Intel VT-x, but Intel VT-x is diabled`?
 You will have to activate the VT-X option in the BIOS of your laptop.
 More information can be found in [this article](https://www.qtithow.com/2020/12/fix-error-this-host-supports-Intel-VT-x.html).